Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in (A)dS spacetime

-For the scalar, we can take the same steps to construct the loop integrand from the tree-level BG currents.
-First, let us write down the BG currents for conformal coupled scalar in (A)dS:
+To construct the loop integrand for a conformally coupled scalar in (A)dS, we can follow the same steps as for the gauge field.
+Let us start by writing down the tree-level BG currents for the scalar field in (A)dS:

-Here $\phi$ is the BG current for scalar field.
-Similar to the gauge fields BG currents in curved spacetime, the scalar currents should also be divided into bulk and boundary components.
-The bulk component for gluon currents in the scalar theory is denoted as $\tilde{\alpha}_I$ and the boundary component is denoted as $\tilde{A}_I$.
+The BG current for the scalar field is denoted by $\phi$, which like the gauge fields BG currents in curved spacetime, can be decomposed into bulk and boundary components.
+In the scalar theory, the bulk component of the BG currents is given by $\tilde{\alpha}_I$, while the boundary component is denoted by $\tilde{\ma{A}}_I$.